-In his treatment as a manual therapist, he believes the evidence based yet holisitic and organic approaches, integrate very well in natural medicine.
-Taka believes that his accumulative knowledge and skills can benefit and motivate students learning at CCMH.
+His whole-body approach of integrated functional and structural treatment is unique and gentle in nature, but also greatly promotes self-healing of the injured hard and soft tissues.
+Taka believes that his accumulated knowledge and skills can benefit and motivate students learning at CCMH.
 He is currently working towards his designation as a manual skills practitioner in Osteopathy.
 Taka has been an instructor and a clinic supervisor at CCMH since 2011.

 Maria Naccarato, B.Sc., RMT

-Maria currently teaches Gross Anatomy & Palpation and Neuroanatomy & Pathophysiology 1 and 2.
+Maria currently teaches Gross Anatomy & Palpation at CCMH.
 Maria’s interest and knowledge in human anatomy is what comes through to her patients during treatments.
 She has a full time practice out of her home treating many musculoskeletal injuries.
 She is thrilled to have the opportunity to share her knowledge with the students of CCMH.

 Natasha Patriarca, RMT